Andrew-Philpott/super-galactic-calculator/README.md

   * Input: Create person that is Female
   * Output: Life expectancy is 80.1 years

+* _Spec: The application should be able to return the life expectancy of the
+  * Input: Create person that is Female
+  * Output: Life expectancy is 80.1 years
 ## Setup/Installation Requirements
 _Clone this repository._
 _npm install_